John A. McMahon: Biography

 McMahon was born in Frederick County, Maryland, and graduated from St. Xavier College in 1849.
 He taught at Xavier for a year, and settled in Dayton, Ohio, in 1852.
 He studied law with his uncle, Vallandigham, and was admitted to the bar in 1854, forming a partnership with his uncle.
 In 1861 he formed a partnership with George W. Houk, which lasted 19 years.

+Congress

 He was elected to the Forty-fourth, Forty-fifth, and Forty-sixth United States Congresses, from 1875 until 1881.

 McMahon was appointed by the House of Representatives as a manager to conduct impeachment proceedings against Secretary of War William W. Belknap.

+He was unsuccessful for re-election in 1880.

+Later career

-He was unsuccessful for re-election in 1880 and returned to private law practice in Dayton.
+He returned to private law practice in Dayton.
 He served as the president of the Ohio State Bar Association in 1886, and was a losing candidate for the Senate in 1889.

+Death and burial

 He died in Dayton and was buried in Woodland Cemetery.

+Family

 McMahon was married January 23, 1861, to Mollie R. Sprigg, of Cumberland, Maryland.
 They had a son, J. Sprigg McMahon, and daughter, Louise McMahon.